 Lord Selkirk Park Housing Development, a unique community located in the Point Douglas district of Winnipeg’s North End, is Manitoba’s largest social housing complex, with 178 townhouse units and 126 single apartments.
 Like many public housing complexes, Lord Selkirk Park is a historically disadvantaged community with high rates of unemployment and social assistance usage.
-However, collaboration between the community, local agencies and organizations, and the Government of Manitoba has led to investments in housing, education and social services, resulting in positive changes for those living and working in the community – truly a community of change!
+In the 1990s, the complex was half-empty with many of the housing units boarded up; there was a substantial gang presence, and many residents did not feel safe in the community.

 Ian Mauro and Jim Silver, of the Department of Urban Studies at the University of Winnipeg, produced a video in 2017 describing the transformation of the Lord Selkirk Park community.
-Watch below as community members share their experiences and hopes for the community that they now call "a good place to live".
+Watch below as residents share their experiences and hopes for the community that they now call "a good place to live".

 More information on the history of the Lord Selkirk Park Housing Development can be found here:

 Many community organizations offer health care, social supports, and training options in the North End of Winnipeg; the following links provide more information on some of these local resources.